HCL-TECH-SOFTWARE/Domino-rest-api/docs/topicguides/architecture.md

 Domino REST API uses HTTP(S) distributed over four ports:

-- KEEP REST API (the main access)
+- Domino REST API (the main access)
-- KEEP Admin commands (usually limited to localhost)
+- Domino REST API Admin commands (usually limited to localhost)
 - Prometheus metrics (usually only accessible by Prometheus)
-- KEEPJWT service for responding to IdVault requests (typically on one Domino REST API node)
+- Domino REST API JWT service for responding to IdVault requests (typically on one Domino REST API node)

 However, we are not limited to HTTP.
 [The EventBus model](eventbus.md) allows us to implement additional protocols.
 We have an experimental PubSub access using Redis to the EventArch.
 There's also an ability to use gRPC, once its format (Protocol Buffers or JSON) is clarified.